tessalt/coffeescriptbook/book.md

 if file.message.midX <= 0
 ```

 So in this case, we want to animate the `x` property of our message to be all the way off the screen.
-To ensure it's all the way off the screen, we'll set the `x` value to negative the width of the layer.
+To ensure it's all the way off the screen, we'll set the `x` value to 0 minus the width of the layer.

 ```
 w = file.message.width